mmguero/monkeyplug/README.md

         + [Whisper](https://github.com/openai/whisper)
         + [vosk-api](https://github.com/alphacep/vosk-api) with a VOSK [compatible model](https://alphacephei.com/vosk/models)

 To install FFmpeg, use your operating system's package manager or install binaries from [ffmpeg.org](https://www.ffmpeg.org/download.html).
-The Python dependencies will be installed automatically if you are using `pip` to install monkeyplug.
+The Python dependencies will be installed automatically if you are using `pip` to install monkeyplug, except for [`vosk`](https://pypi.org/project/vosk/) or [`openai-whisper`](https://pypi.org/project/openai-whisper/); as monkeyplug can work with both speech recognition engines, there is not a hard installation requirement for either until runtime.

 ## usage